hamzapQA/tdl/README.md

 4. Spring IDE

 ```
-The .war file at the root of this diretory already contains the dependencies.
+The .war file at the root of this directory already contains the dependencies.

 ### Installing